 - Now go back to the downloads manager and install the AuroraStore APK on your Huawei phone.

-- Open AuroraStore and tap on Next, here select the suitable installer.
+- Open AuroraStore, tap Next, and then select the suitable installer.
 In our case, we will select the “Session Installer”.
 Select the System Theme and Accent according to your liking.

 - Now tap on Installer Permission to grant the permission.
 This will take you to the settings of “Install apps from external sources.”
 Here, enable Allow App Installs.